BCWrit/OmekaArchiviz/README.md

 # Archiviz

+_This plugin is no longer actively maintained.
+It was an active project connected to my work at Georgia Tech, and is no longer part of my workscope at Stanford.
+I'm happy to look at issues if you open them, but can't devote a ton of time to them in most cases.
+I last fixed some bugs and had the interface running in Dec '23.
+The biggest obstacle for the plugin moving forward is php updates, which tend to break data schema.
+The plugin was always pretty complex in set-up, and was always intended to be installed with your local IT professional, who should hopefully be able to work through small bugs as they arise.
+Good luck and have fun!

 Archiviz is a stack of four plug-ins for Omeka that allow users to:

 1. digitize text documents (via the OCR plugin)